nicole-gathany/higher_order_functions/README.md

 # methods

+(I named this wrong because I got confused by another assignment but I'm working on the name change)

-Define the higher order functions, show how they can be used in a problem, what's going on under the hood, and its time-space-complexity.
+Define the methods, show how they can be used in a problem, what's going on under the hood, and its time-space-complexity.

 ### .map()